sBaildon/sbaildon.com/content/coaching/nutrition/index.md

 slug = "nutrition"
 +++

 Take the time to learn the foundations of nutrition.
-Food will be with you forever—a strong foundational will help you make more informed choices.
+Food will be with you forever—a strong foundation will help you make more informed choices.

 There are some common misconceptions we should dispel immediately: